openreplay/documentation/content/configuration/delete-recordings.md

 7. Type `exit` to exit the postgresql-client
 8. Use `exit` to exit the Postgres container
 9. Run `:quit` to exit the Kubernetes CLI

+## Storage cleanup

+Each recording takes the form of a file.
+In fact, OpenReplay dumps what's necessary to replay a session (DOM mutations, mouse coordinates, network activity and much more) into a single file.
+These files are by default stored on your instance, so they make up most of its storage.
+These objects are nevertheless cleaned automatically 180 days (lifecycle) after they get created.

+If you ever need to free up some space, then login to your OpenReplay instance and follow the below steps:

+1. Run `k9s -n app`
+2. Press `0`
+3. Use the keyboard arrows to navigate the list and get to the `minio-*` container
+4. Press `s` to have shell access the the Minio (object storage) container
+5. Run `mc ilm set --id mobs --expiry-days 14 minio/mobs` (i.e. clean files that are older than 14 days)
+6. Use `exit` to exit the Minio container
+7. Run `:quit` to exit the Kubernetes CLI